abinit/abipy/docs/README.rst

   We use the `napoleon <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/>`_ extension to convert Google style docstrings to reStructuredText before Sphinx attempts to parse them.

-* Please limit the text width of docstrings to 70 characters.
+* Please limit the text width of docstrings to (around) 90 characters.

 * Keyword arguments should be described using a definition list.